 “Pain is a rather substantial sign of cancer.
 If your dog whines or cries out when you pat her tummy or pick him up, call your vet.
 Mouth tumours may cause noticeable discomfort when eating.

-“Your dog has cancer” might be the four scariest words a pet parent can hear.
+“Your dog has cancer” might be the four scariest words to a pet parent.
 After you get that diagnosis, chances are you scarcely hear your vet lay out the treatment options, which likely include chemotherapy.
 Understanding the treatment and how it works, however, will ensure that you make the best decision for your dog.

 Side effects for dogs are milder and generally last for a shorter period of time than for humans receiving chemotherapy because dogs are given less-aggressive treatment, Intile said.
 In fact, 75 to 80 % of dogs have no side effects.
 When present, typical side effects include loss of appetite, vomiting and diarrhoea.
 Less than 5% will suffer those effects more severely and will need to be brought into the vet to receive fluids, she said.
 “There may be little windows of time to restrict activity, maybe days three to five (after treatment).
 But we don’t want you to put your dog in a bubble.
 Our goal is for your pet to have a totally normal lifestyle,” she said.